Donran/florist/README.md

 #### General code
 + K&R identation standard if nothing else is specified.
 + 4 spaces are to be used for identation.
++ LF is to be used for line breaks.
 + Complicated sections in the code shall be commented in addition to documentation.
 + All code shall be clean, no old code shall be left in comments.
 + Any "official" coding conventions for the used language shall be followed.